matthewcuan/chess-backend/README.md

 ## To use

 - clone or download repo
-- in terminal, run "node server.js" or "nodemon server.js"
+- in terminal, run "node server.js" or "npx nodemon server.js"